Jaseci-Labs/jaseci/README.md

 ### Features

+- New Hierarchal user creation and management through core Jaseci
 - New version labels for Jac programs
 - New custom action for nodes and edges
 - New Jaseci server support for new API and Jaseci architecture